USING PROGESTIN ONLY PILLS

 How effective are Progestin-Only Birth Control Pills?

-Progestin-only pills are an effective method of birth control.
-The progestin only pill is about 93% effective at preventing pregnancy in typical use, which means that around 7 out of 100 people using it as their only form of birth control will get pregnant in one year.
-With consistent and correct use it can be over 99% effective.
+Progestin only pills are a very effective method of birth control.
+The progestin-only pill is about 93% effective at preventing pregnancy in typical use, which means that around 7 out of 100 people who use it as their only form of birth control will get pregnant in one year.
+With consistent and correct use as described in this fact sheet, it can be over 99% effective.